tjhorner/tetris-gamepad/README.md

 They follow normal the normal Guideline layout, so you should be fine with most games, but if you need to change them, you can do so in the `modes/keyboard.h` file.

 #### Pro Controller Mode

+Since the Switch does not support using generic Bluetooth gamepads, this is a special mode which imitates a Pro Controller.

 **Note:** To use the gamepad with your Switch in Pro Controller mode, you will need to go to `Controllers > Change Grip/Order` every time you connect the controller.
 It's annoying, but I haven't figured out how to persist the pairing with the console.